W. J. T. Mitchell

 Mitchell's monographs, Iconology (1986) and Picture Theory (1994), focus on media theory and visual culture.
-He draws on ideas from Sigmund Freud and Karl Marx to demonstrate that, essentially, we must consider pictures to be living things.
+He draws on ideas from Sigmund Freud and Karl Marx, and the long history of philosophical reflections on images from Plato to Michel Foucault, exploring the uncanny resemblance between images and life-forms.
 His collection of essays What Do Pictures Want?
 (2005) won the Modern Language Association's prestigious James Russell Lowell Prize in 2005.
-In a recent podcast interview, Mitchell traces his interest in visual culture to his early work on William Blake, and his then burgeoning interest in developing a science of images.
-In that same interview, he discusses his ongoing efforts to rethink visual culture as a form of life and in light of digital media.
+In a recent podcast interview, Mitchell traces his interest in visual culture to his early work on William Blake, and his then burgeoning interest in developing a science of images that would breach the boundaries between science and the humanities.
+In that same interview, he discusses his ongoing efforts to rethink verbal and visual image forms in the age of social media and artificial intelligence.

 In 2014, Mitchell was elected to the American Philosophical Society, He was elected to the American Academy of Arts and Sciences in 2017.

-Mitchell has been noted as a supporter of the BDS campaign by Canary Mission.
+He is a member of the British Academy, was awarded a Berlin Prize Fellowship by the American Academy in Berlin, and has a resident fellowship at the American Academy in Rome.